nonoesp/laravel-folio/README.md

 This will copy Folio stylesheets and JavaScript files to the resources folder, in `sass` and `js`, respectively.

-Next, copy the following code into `webpack.mix.js`.
+- Copy the following code into `webpack.mix.js`.

 ```javascript
 const mix = require('laravel-mix');